 So less than a day after DeepNudes hit the press, its creator has taken it down.

 So there’s a lot to unpack here.
 Good thing I’ve got time on my hands.

-So they admit this was done for entertainment rather than their original line of ‘oh we’re trying monetise the algorithm to improve it’.
+So they admit this was done for entertainment rather than their original line of ‘oh we’re trying to monetise the algorithm to improve it’.
 The assumption that an app like this wouldn’t at some point go viral is a bit naive but I can let that slide.

-Ok so they’re now downplaying how good the app was.
+Ok, so they’re now downplaying how good the app was.
 Yes a maxi dress confused it and odd angles threw it for a loop but it was still pretty good at making women appear naked.
 Without their consent.
-Also note they have not yet apologised for actually making the app.
+Also, note they have not yet apologised for actually making the app.
 Or for not realising the impact that something like this could have on a woman’s life.

 Oh well, wouldn’t want to break the terms of your website.
 I’m sure that will stop people.

 Back to just talking about their customers.
 Sorry lads, you’ll have to get nudes the traditional way.